-13 The CIPFA Treasury Management Code requires the responsible officer to ensure that members with responsibility for treasury management receive adequate training in treasury management.
-This especially applies to members responsible for scrutiny.
+- The CIPFA Treasury Management Code requires the responsible officer to ensure that members with responsibility for treasury management receive adequate training in treasury management.
+This especially applies to members responsible for scrutiny. - 14 Furthermore, pages 47 and 48 of the Code state that they expect "all organisations to have a formal and comprehensive knowledge and skills or training policy for the effective acquisition and retention of treasury management knowledge and skills for those responsible for management, delivery, governance and decision making. - The scale and nature of this will depend on the size and complexity of the organisation's treasury management needs.
+Organisations should consider how to assess whether treasury management staff and board/ council members have the required knowledge and skills to undertake their roles and whether they have been able to maintain those skills and keep them up to date.

-- 14 Furthermore, pages 47 and 48 of the Code state that they expect "all organisations to have a formal and comprehensive knowledge and skills or training policy for the effective acquisition and retention of treasury management knowledge and skills for those responsible for management, delivery, governance and decision making. - 15 The scale and nature of this will depend on the size and complexity of the organisation's treasury management needs.
-Organisations should consider how to assess whether treasury management staff and board/ council members have the required knowledge and skills to undertake their roles and whether they have been able to maintain those skills and keep them up to date. - 16 As a minimum, authorities should carry out the following to monitor and review knowledge and skills: - Record attendance at training and ensure action is taken where poor attendance is identified. - Prepare tailored learning plans for treasury management officers and board/council members. - Require treasury management officers and board/council members to undertake self-assessment against the required competencies (as set out in the schedule that may be adopted by the organisation). - Have regular communication with officers and board/council members, encouraging them to highlight training needs on an ongoing basis." - 17 In further support of the revised training requirements, CIPFA's Better Governance Forum and Treasury Management Network have produced a 'self-assessment by members responsible for the scrutiny of treasury management', which is available from the CIPFA website to download. - 18 Formal training was last undertaken by members on 14 November 2018 and further training will be arranged as required. - 19 The training needs of treasury management officers are periodically reviewed.
+- As a minimum, authorities should carry out the following to monitor and review knowledge and skills: - Record attendance at training and ensure action is taken where poor attendance is identified. - Prepare tailored learning plans for treasury management officers and board/council members. - Require treasury management officers and board/council members to undertake self-assessment against the required competencies (as set out in the schedule that may be adopted by the organisation). - Have regular communication with officers and board/council members, encouraging them to highlight training needs on an ongoing basis." - In further support of the revised training requirements, CIPFA's Better Governance Forum and Treasury Management Network have produced a 'self-assessment by members responsible for the scrutiny of treasury management', which is available from the CIPFA website to download. - Training for members has been scheduled for 3rd January 2024 and further training will be arranged as required. - 19 The training needs of treasury management officers are periodically reviewed.